Fateme-Afshar/OnlineMarket/README.md

 <br>

  ## Features
- - [x] Request to Woocamerce Rest api and receive products detail such as : name, description, price, regular price rate, reviews, images
+ - [x] Request to Woocamerce Rest api and receive products with product detail such as : name, description, price, regular price, rate, reviews, images
  - [x] Post customer to server and save customer information in share prefrences file
  - [x] Post comment for a product
  - [x] Delete , Edit a review